-Fresnel or ground-in prisms are helpful for patients with new-onset deviation, intermittent or constant and small in angle.
+Fresnel or ground-in prisms are helpful for patients with new-onset deviations, including those that are intermittent or constant and small in angle.
+Prism correction may need to be increased over time.

-Surgical prognosis for this group of patients is quite favorable and can be addressed using a variety of techniques, including marginal insertional tenotomies, 89 recessions, resections, and plications.
-98 Surgical resolution or reduction of diplopia has been particularly beneficial for patients who don't otherwise need glasses for distance vision.
-88 As described for patients with divergence insufficiency unrelated to sagging eye syndrome, more than typical recession of the medial rectus muscles is usually needed.
-96
+Surgical prognosis for this group of patients is favorable and can be addressed using a variety of techniques, including marginal insertional tenotomies,104 recessions, resections, and plications118 and superior and lateral rectus muscle myopexy.119 Surgical resolution or reduction of diplopia has been particularly beneficial for patients who don't otherwise need glasses for distance vision.103 As described for patients with divergence insufficiency unrelated to sagging eye syndrome, more than typical recession of the medial rectus muscles is usually needed.114